hogstar21/Automatic-EBook-Screenshot-and-PDF-creator-tool/README.md

 **Welcome to me automatic screenshot and .PDF tool.
-This tool was built to screenshot many pages of a ebook automatically and then make a PDF out of it. **
+This tool was built to screenshot all of the pages of a ebook automatically and then make a PDF out of it. **
 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 **PART 1 - Do this part first**